 - Assist with athlete whereabouts requirements;

-- Troubleshoot and problem solve with DCOs and NSOs as required;
+- Troubleshoot and problem solve with DCOs and National Sport Organizations (NSOs);

 Qualifications and Competencies:

-- Bachelor degree in the fields of sport, health, social science and/or business or equivalent combination of education and experience;
+- University degree in the field of sport, health, education, social science and/or marketing or equivalent combination of education and experience.

-- Excellent English verbal and written communication skills;
+- Excellent verbal and written communication skills in both official languages.

 Throughout its recruitment process, the CCES is committed to Canada’s linguistic duality and diversity of its people.
 We welcome expressions of interest from all qualified applicants including Aboriginal persons, persons with disabilities, members of visible minority groups, and all gender identities and sexual orientations.
 Upon request, accommodation will be provided during the hiring process.

 This position is made possible with financial support from the Government of Canada.
 We thank all applicants for their interest but only applicants selected for an interview will be contacted.
 For more information about the CCES, please visit www.cces.ca